droc101/raytracer-c/README.md

 ![](Assets/actor/BLOB2.png)

-Old-School first-person raycaster game written in C using [SDL2](https://www.libsdl.org/) for rendering and audio, and [zlib](https://www.zlib.net/) for asset compression.
+Old-School first-person raycaster game written in C using [SDL2](https://www.libsdl.org/) for input and audio, GL/Vulkan for rendering, and [zlib](https://www.zlib.net/) for asset compression.
 Runs on Windows and Linux.

 ### Setup